 The score you pulled from myFICO, the credit bureaus, or whichever third-party was an educational credit score.
 These scores are provided just to give you a perspective on your credit standing.
 They’re not the scores that lenders actually use to approve your application.

 On top of that, you likely purchased a generic credit score, one that covers a range of credit products.
 Creditors and lenders use more specific industry credit scores that are customized for the type of credit-product you’re applying for.
 For example, auto lenders typically use a credit score that better predict the likelihood that you would default on an auto loan.
+Mortgage lenders use a score developed specifically for mortgage loans.
 Or, your credit or lender might also use a proprietary credit score that’s developed for use by just that company.